Tahiti (group)

-Tahiti (stylized as TAHITI; Korean: 타히티) was a South Korean four-member girl group formed by Dream Star Entertainment in 2012.
+Tahiti (Korean: 타히티; stylized in all caps) was a South Korean four-member girl group formed by Dream Star Entertainment in 2012.
 The group debuted on July 23, 2012, with the single "Tonight".
 Their fanclub name is "Black Pearl".
 Tahiti officially disbanded on July 25, 2018.

 History

 Pre-debut

 Prior to debuting, Tahiti launched a sitcom-style reality program called Ta-Dah!
 It's Tahiti with their original line-up.
 The show began broadcasting on April 14, 2012 and was picked up by television stations in South Korea, China, Japan, Taiwan, Malaysia, Indonesia, the Philippines and Singapore.

 Following the ending of Ta-Dah!
 It's Tahiti, it was announced that Ari and Hanhee had left the group and would be replaced by Ye Eun and Keezy.

 2012: Debut, line-up change, Hasta Luego and Pretty Face

 On July 23, 2012, Tahiti released their debut single "Tonight".
 Promotions for the single began on July 25, 2012, on Show Champion.

 In October, Tahiti unveiled teaser videos and images of their upcoming single "Hasta Luego", which revealed that Ye Eun, Keezy, and EJ were no longer with the group.
 The three members were replaced with Jinhee, Miso, and Ari, the latter of which had left the group prior to their debut.
 Ye Eun and Keezy redebuted in 2015 as the R&B duo "Verry", under the names Sina and Soma, respectively.
 Keezy has also released a solo album entitled "Somablu".

 On October 31, 2012, the group released the single "Hasta Luego", which was followed up with the release of "Pretty Face" on December 2, 2012.